-Applicants may request up to \$200,000 over 24 months, inclusive of both direct and indirect costs.
+Applicants may request a total of \$200,000 for a period of up to 24 months (2 years), inclusive of both direct and indirect costs.
 Because of the nature of this funding mechanism, renewal applications will not be accepted.
 Follow-on applications will not be funded until the time requested for the High-Impact/High-Risk Research Award has passed.
 Award funds may be used to pay for salary and benefits, research supplies, equipment, and clinical costs.
 Requests for funds for travel to scientific meetings are not appropriate for this funding mechanism, nor are requests for funds to support construction and/or renovation.
-State law limits the amount of award funding that may be spent on indirect costs to no more than five percent of the total award amount.
+State law limits the amount of award funding that may be spent on indirect costs to no more than 5 percent of the total award amount.